The Last Jedi

 Meanwhile, Benecio del Toro is great as a scoundrel and a mercenary who is actually a scoundrel and a mercenary, but one who is missing the heart of gold.

-Meanwhile, that selfish little glory hound, Poe Dameron is really struggling with having to listen to women authority figures, and basically makes everything worse at every opportunity, and all because he’s a shortsighted little dipshit, better suited for the cockpit of a fighter than the leadership chair, but he still thinks he knows better for no apparent reason other than he just does.
-And the film takes every chance to prove that he is incorrect.
+Meanwhile, selfish glory hound, Poe Dameron, is really struggling with having to listen to women authority figures, because he’s a shortsighted dipshit better suited for the cockpit of a fighter than the leadership chair, who thinks he knows better about everything for no apparent reason other than he just does.
+Due to this, he makes things worse at basically every opportunity.
+And I love how the film takes every chance to prove that he is incorrect.
 That’s awesome.

 Plus, this moment is then capped off with the best farewell the Star Wars franchise could’ve asked for, as Luke and Leia bid a final goodbye.